janba/DSC/README.md

 __If you want news about the development and use of the DSC method, please apply for membership of the mailing list at__ https://groups.google.com/forum/#!forum/dsc-development

-For installation instructions as well as a description of how to use the DSC method, see the DSC wiki (https://github.com/asny/DSC/wiki)
+For installation instructions as well as a description of how to use the DSC code, see the [DSC wiki](https://github.com/asny/DSC/wiki)

 ---
 ### References